Modular Multi-Rotors: From Quadrotors to Fully-Actuated Aerial Vehicles: Evaluation

-In the experimental testbed, we use the Crazyflie-ROS framework \cite{CrazyflieROS} to command the robots.
-In order to incorporate our controller, we modified the Crazyflie firmware.\footnote{The source code for the actual robots is available on GitHub: the modified Crazyflie-ROS framework is on \url{https://github.com/swarmslab/customized_Crazyflie_ros} and the modified firmware of Crazyflie is on \url{https://github.com/swarmslab/modquad-firmware/tree/HModQuad} for the $2\times2$ structure in experiment 4, 5, and 6.} For the localization of the quadrotors, we use the motion capture system (Optitrack) operating at 120 Hz.
-The Crazyflie Bolt internally measures the angular velocities, linear and angular accelerations using the IMU.
-The readings from the sensors and tracking systems are combined with an on-board extended Kalman filter~\cite{7139421, doi:10.2514/1.G000848}.
+In the experimental testbed, we use the Crazyflie-ROS framework~\cite{CrazyflieROS} to command the robots.
+We modify the Crazyflie firmware.~\footnote{The modified Crazyflie-ROS framework source code is available on GitHub at~\url{https://github.com/swarmslab/customized_Crazyflie_ros} and the modified firmware at~\url{https://github.com/swarmslab/modquad-firmware/tree/HModQuad} for the $2\times2$ structure in experiments 4, 5, and 6.} For localizing the quadrotors, we use the Optitrack system operating at 120 Hz.
+The IMU onboard measures the angular velocities and linear accelerations.
+The IMU and tracking system readings are combined with an extended Kalman filter onboard~\cite{doi:10.2514/1.G000848}.
+In the experiments, the structure composes a rigid body in the Optitrack system, of which the pose is transmitted to all the modules.
+The central station broadcasts commands in the form of desired position, orientation, linear and angular velocity of the structure.
+All modules run the position and attitude controller independently based on their own state estimation and calculate the input as given in~\eqref{eq:distributedMD} based on the distributed motor dynamics $(\boldsymbol{DA})^\dagger_i\boldsymbol{D}$ that we implement prior to the experiments.
+Therefore, there is no necessity for inter-robot communication.